Akarsh3053/PixelMage/README.md

 - Image Restoration
 - Responsive and modern UI
 - Generative fill to change the image aspect ratio
-- Object and content-based search for recent edits page.
+- In the picture search for the recent edits page.

 # Screenshots